-This series on Research in the Sociology of Health Care generally deals with issues related to health, health care services, and sociological concerns.
+Research in the Sociology of Health Care covers health, health care services, and sociological concerns.

-Specific topics vary from year to year.
-Each year’s book deals with an issue of importance in both the US health care system and health care systems across the world.
+Each volume addresses an issue of importance in both the US health care system and health care systems across the world.

-Often there is a mix between macro system issues, more theoretical approaches to the topic and quantitative approaches.
-Some volumes include many articles with a greater focus on patient characteristics, while others may have fewer from that perspective.
 Articles vary greatly in their coverage, with some focusing on the US as a whole, and others on specific sections of the US or subgroups within the population such as African American women or the elderly.
 Other articles focus on issues from an international or comparative perspective.
-Some volumes will include articles that focus on providers and issues of social inequality and health care delivery.
-Research on providers of care is another long, important research tradition within medical sociology.
-Other volumes include papers that examine issues of gender, race and poverty as examples of sources of inequality in modern societies.

-Each volume tries to include information that is essential reading for medical sociologists and people working in other social science disciplines studying health-related issues.
+Each volume includes information that is essential reading for medical sociologists and people working in other social science disciplines studying health-related issues.
 The volume also provides vital information for health services researchers, policy analysts and public health researchers.

 Volume 31 - Social Determinants, Health Disparities and Linkages to Health and Health Care